oliduha/scrappy/README.md

   - loading indicator
 - layout management (with groups and fixed zones)
 - theme modification
-- display of cookies from any website
+- retrieve all cookies from any website
 - verification (regex) of the user entered url
 - add an easter-egg
 - exported project to exe (with auto-py-to-exe in 1 file mode)
 - Requirements.txt added for easy dev environment config (auto-py-to-exe not include)
 - added ability to export in 1 file if all webpages selected
+- retrieve all links from any web page